 What are Test and Trace Support Payments?

 From 28 September 2020, individuals may be entitled to a Test and Trace Support Payment or discretionary support payment of £500.
 This is to support people on low incomes who are unable to work from home if they are told to self-isolate by NHS Test and Trace and will lose income as a result.
+From 10 December 2020 you may also apply for a payment if you have been identified as a close contact by the NHS COVID-19 App.

 Who is eligible?